-A simple savory egg custard, this versatile hero of the Japanese kitchen is easier to make than an omelet and just as customizable.
+A versatile hero of the Japanese kitchen, chawanmushi is the dish for all meals and all kitchens: a simple savory egg custard that's easier to make than an omelet and just as customizable.

 Heat the oven to 325°.
 In a small saucepan, bring the kombu and 1 1⁄2 cups water to a boil.
 Remove from the heat, remove and discard the kombu, stir in the bonito flakes, and let stand for 5 minutes.
 Pour the dashi through a fine sieve into a bowl and let cool.